 How’s that for helpful?

-People I often see include
+People I often see on the guest list

-- Father of the baby (or husband)
+- Father of the baby (or husband, birth partner)

 - Mothers